domapic/domapic-base/README.md

 })
 ```

-The `packagePath` option must be the path where your package.json file is, in order to automatically create the `/api/about` api resource that can provide useful information about the package to other microservices.
+The `packagePath` parameter must be the path where your package.json file is, in order to automatically create the `/api/about` api resource that can provide useful information about the package to other microservices.

 ```shell
 # Start server